 Professional Employer Organization

-Think of their service this way: It’s an outsourced HRIS.
+Think of their service this way: it’s an outsourced HRIS.
 Instead of your HR team handling everything in-house, your PEO handles matters for you.
 It can be a cheaper option than hiring new employees to handle individual HR tasks.
 Plus, you get the added benefit of sharing compliance with the chosen PEO, so they have a vested interest in your company avoiding lawsuits and fines.
 Although traditional PEOs tend to run payroll and perform other tasks within the software for you, you will have access to it and should be able to run reports, change employee data, etc.

-Our top recommended PEO, Justworks, features the “Benefits Center,” which lets you and your employees select and enroll in benefits plans.
+Justworks has a Benefits Center, which lets you and your employees select and enroll in benefits plans.
 (Source: Justworks)

 Benefits of Using HR Software